hanchiang/react-expensify-self/README.md

 * Dispatch logout action to clear auth state
 * isAuthentication in PrivateRoute becomes false, and redirects to login page

+## Sign up work flow
+* After creating an account, user will be logged in automatically

 ## Libraries used
 * __Moment__ - For displaying and manipulating time.